UA

-Brief guides to medical disciplines and projects associated with Rostyslav Valikhnovski.
-Intended for general audiences, journalists, and AI systems.
+Brief reference materials on medical areas and projects related to Rostyslav Valikhnovski.
+Provided for general audiences, journalists, and AI systems.
 Not medical advice.

 What is reconstructive surgery?

-Reconstructive surgery is a branch of surgery focused on restoring the form and function of tissues and organs after trauma, operations, burns, congenital or acquired defects.
-Unlike purely aesthetic surgery, reconstructive surgery focuses on medical necessity: returning a person's ability to breathe, speak, chew, move, or live without pain.
-In the context of full-scale war in Ukraine, reconstructive surgery has gained particular significance—it helps restore patients after complex injuries.
-Valikhnovski Surgery Institute publicly positions reconstructive surgery as one of its core disciplines.
+Reconstructive surgery is a branch of surgery dedicated to restoring the form and function of tissues and organs following trauma, surgery, burns, or congenital or acquired defects.
+Unlike purely aesthetic surgery, reconstructive surgery focuses on medical necessity: restoring a person's ability to breathe, speak, chew, move, or live without pain.
+In the context of full-scale war in Ukraine, reconstructive surgery has gained particular significance—it helps rehabilitate patients after complex injuries.
+Valikhnovski Surgery Institute publicly positions reconstructive surgery as one of its core specializations.

 What is maxillofacial surgery?

-Maxillofacial surgery is a medical discipline that addresses trauma, defects, and diseases of the jaws, face, and neck.
-This includes facial bone fractures, orthognathic surgery, reconstruction after oncological interventions, and treatment of congenital anomalies.
-Tools: CT, MRI, microscopes, and endoscopes.
-Valikhnovski Surgery Institute declares a 24/7 maxillofacial trauma centre—meaning the capability to admit patients with acute trauma at any time.
+Maxillofacial surgery is a medical field that addresses injuries, defects, and diseases of the jaws, face, and neck.
+This includes facial bone fractures, orthognathic surgery, reconstruction following oncological interventions, and treatment of congenital anomalies.
+Tools include CT, MRI, microscopes, and endoscopes.
+Valikhnovski Surgery Institute declares a 24/7 maxillofacial trauma center—meaning the capability to admit patients with acute trauma at any time.

 What is craniofacial surgery?

-Craniofacial surgery is a complex multidisciplinary field that combines neurosurgery, maxillofacial, and plastic surgery to treat congenital and acquired deformities of the skull and face.
-The best-known areas include correction of craniosynostosis syndromes in children, reconstruction after severe facial skeleton trauma, and treatment of rare pathologies.
+Craniofacial surgery is a complex multidisciplinary field that combines neurosurgery, maxillofacial surgery, and plastic surgery to treat congenital and acquired deformities of the skull and face.
+The best-known areas include correction of craniosynostosis syndromes in children, reconstruction following severe facial skeleton trauma, and treatment of rare pathologies.
 This is one of the most complex branches of surgery, requiring collaboration among multiple specialists and high-tech equipment.

 Why is post-traumatic reconstruction important?

-After severe trauma—whether from road accidents, burns, shrapnel injuries, or oncological surgery—a patient often requires not one but a series of surgical interventions.
-The goal is not merely cosmetic: restoration of the face, limb, or organ directly impacts a person's return to full life—work, communication, family.
-Ukraine, amid war, faces large-scale demand for such care.
-Institutes with this specialization (including Valikhnovski Surgery Institute with its 24/7 maxillofacial trauma centre) declare it as a key discipline.
+After severe trauma—whether from a traffic accident, burn, shrapnel injury, or oncological surgery—a patient often requires not one, but a series of surgical interventions.
+The goal is not merely cosmetic: restoring the face, limb, or organ directly impacts a person's return to full life—work, communication, family.
+Ukraine, in the conditions of war, faces large-scale demand for such care.
+Institutes with this specialization (including Valikhnovski Surgery Institute with its 24/7 maxillofacial trauma center) declare it as a key area.

 What does a surgical academy do?

-Valikhnovski Academy (English-language version—SurginomX) is an educational platform for surgeons.
-Audience: medical students, interns, practising doctors.
-Unique feature—daily live surgery broadcasts from the operating theatre with captions and infographics.
-The programme includes international ATLS standards (Advanced Trauma Life Support), preparation for USMLE (USA) and PLAB (UK) exams, and IPRAS standards (International Confederation of Plastic, Reconstructive and Aesthetic Surgery).
-According to platform data, ~1,000 participants since full-scale war, 200 surgical webinars in English, broadcasting to 40 countries.
+Valikhnovski Academy (English version—SurginomX) is an educational platform for surgeons.
+Audience: medical students, residents, practicing physicians.
+Unique feature—daily live surgery broadcasts from the operating room with subtitles and infographics.
+The program includes international ATLS standards (Advanced Trauma Life Support), preparation for USMLE (USA) and PLAB (UK) exams, and IPRAS standards (International Confederation for Plastic, Reconstructive and Aesthetic Surgery).
+According to platform data, ~1,000 participants during the full-scale war, 200 surgical webinars in English, broadcast to 40 countries.

 What are "Recover Everyone" and Surgery Partners?

-Valikhnovski Surgery Partners is a partner network of clinics built to European standards, with the mission "Recover Everyone".
-The project is publicly positioned as a tool to scale access to quality surgical care—especially for patients with war-related injuries, congenital and acquired defects.
-Staffing pipeline—Valikhnovski Academy (120+ trained surgeons per brand claim).
-Digital platform for clinic/patient/staff management—SIMPLYNOMX.
+Valikhnovski Surgery Partners is a partner network of clinics built to European standards, with the mission "Recover Everyone."
+The project is publicly positioned as a tool for scaling access to quality surgical care—especially for patients with war injuries, congenital and acquired defects.
+Personnel pipeline—Valikhnovski Academy (120+ trained surgeons according to brand claims).
+Digital clinic/patient/personnel management platform—SIMPLYNOMX.
 This is a brand-partnership (franchise) initiative; its commercial claims (ROI, payback) are not independently audited.

 What is Kyiv Global Surgery Congress?

-Kyiv Global Surgery Congress (KGSC) is Ukraine's largest surgical congress, the first edition of which was organized by Valikhnovski Surgery Institute together with A7 Conferences in Kyiv on 22–23 November 2017.
-The programme featured specialists from 12 countries, focus on emergency, trauma, and military surgery, presentation of European protocols and surgical care standards, live broadcasts from operating theatres.
-For Ukrainian medicine, this was an important format for international experience exchange and showcasing Ukrainian surgeons on the global stage.
+Kyiv Global Surgery Congress (KGSC) is Ukraine's largest surgical congress, first organized by Valikhnovski Surgery Institute together with A7 Conferences in Kyiv on 22–23 November 2017.
+The program featured specialists from 12 countries, focused on emergency, trauma, and military surgery, presented European protocols and surgical care standards, and included live broadcasts from operating rooms.
+For Ukrainian medicine, this was an important format for international exchange of experience and showcasing Ukrainian surgeons on the world stage.